 Caring for the horse’s mane

 The knowledgeable old-school groom never combed a mane!
-Instead, the mane would be finger-combed, the dandruff on the crest would then be brushed off with a horse hair finishing brush, parting small sections with the fingers, and then the groom would smoothen the mane by brushing.
+Of all the old-school grooming and horse care tips, this is the hardest to follow… Instead, the mane would be finger-combed, the dandruff on the crest would then be brushed off with a natural fiber brush, parting small sections with the fingers, and then the groom would smoothen the mane by brushing.

 Wherever there are horses, there will be flies… Besides cleanliness, the old-school barn master prescribed a natural ally in the war against the buzzing pest: swallows.
 Encourage swallows to nest in your barn and you will keep the fly population low.